CL Rnd 15 – Harry Ferguson Race see’s an older crowd on the podium

 There were several guest riders making the group choices a tad difficult but I think we all got there with Scratch still sweet talking a few riders into joining them.
 Group 1 saw Marek and a few of the younger riders attempt to stay away but with a large organised group 2 they made a great effort only to be caught with a couple of laps to go.
 Group 2 had ridden well and they could sense Scratch were honing into them.
 With such a large scratch group one would expect them to hunt down the groups very quickly but on a tight course like the Harry Ferguson having large numbers can sometimes be a disadvantage with many happy to sit in.

-[/et_pb_text][et_pb_image admin_label=”Image” src=”https://www.dromaracc.co.uk/wp-content/uploads/2016/07/27545931294_eab1103737_o-1.jpg” show_in_lightbox=”off” url_new_window=”off” use_overlay=”off” animation=”off” sticky=”off” align=”center” force_fullwidth=”off” always_center_on_mobile=”on” use_border_color=”off” border_color=”#ffffff” border_style=”solid”] [/et_pb_image][et_pb_text admin_label=”Text” background_layout=”light” text_orientation=”left” use_border_color=”off” border_color=”#ffffff” border_style=”solid”]
+[/et_pb_text][et_pb_image admin_label=”Image” src=”http://www.dromaracc.co.uk/wp-content/uploads/2016/07/27545931294_eab1103737_o-1.jpg” show_in_lightbox=”off” url_new_window=”off” use_overlay=”off” animation=”off” sticky=”off” align=”center” force_fullwidth=”off” always_center_on_mobile=”on” use_border_color=”off” border_color=”#ffffff” border_style=”solid”] [/et_pb_image][et_pb_text admin_label=”Text” background_layout=”light” text_orientation=”left” use_border_color=”off” border_color=”#ffffff” border_style=”solid”]

 The now leading group headed to the last lap and the final time up Rafferty’s hill which never really looks that bad until you try to keep going up the second kick.
 There seemed to be lots looking around to see who was going to take the charge to the last corner and this allowed the rest to catch back up leaving a hard chase to the finish.
 Davy B claims he isnt a sprinter and made his charge from the corner with Rich C glued to his wheel and Stevie “My legs are done tonight” Wallace glued to Rich C’s wheel then it was all going to come down to the sprint.
 With the finish line almost in view Stevie made his move to the line holding on for the victory followed by Rich C and Colin to complete the podium.
 Full results to follow.